Tejastr888/chat-app/README.md

 ## Usage
-To use Resumave, simply visit http://chat-app-tr.onrender.com/ and start filling out your details.
+To use chatAPP, simply visit http://chat-app-tr.onrender.com/ and start filling out your details.
 Once complete, you can chat.

 ## License
 This project is licensed under the MIT License. see the LICENSE file for details.